VedTheKnight/Streaming-ANN-and-Sliding-Window-KDE/README.md

 # Streaming ANN and AKDE
 This repository contains codes of the proposed `ANN` and `AKDE` algorithms.
-The code is tested in Linux platform (python 3.11).

 ## Run the codes
 The codes for AKDE are present in `Code/SlidingWindowKDE` whereas that of ANN are in `Code/StreamingANN`.

 ## AKDE
+The code is tested in Linux platform using python 3.12.0.
+The required python libraries for running the codes are as follows:
+* numpy
+* matplotlib
+* tqdm
+* torch
+* scipy

 Change the current directory to `/Code/SlidingWindowKDE/`.

 First of all you need to generate the daatsets.